DinoChiesa/get-gcp-access-token/README.md

    }
    ```

+That thing is a secret.
+Protect it as such.

 That is all one-time setup stuff.
 Now, as often as you need to create a token, run these steps: